top of page

 Newly based in St Kilda/Elwood, Joe is a Michelin and Hatted trained chef with over a decade of industry experience.
 Due to the covid crisis and ongoing lockdowns, kitchens have closed so Joe has sought to use his skills to help the community with a professional knife sharpening service: collected from your door and delivered back to you the same day!
 We figured while 1) you likely don't have as much on as before, and 2) while we can’t be in your homes, you may as well get messy with some new chef skills and tips for the kitchen; we’ll be there to clean it up in no time 😉 Knife Sharpening Service: $15 - 2 Knives $20 - 3 Knives Contact Joe Here: Joe's Knife Kitchen

-Joe's Recipe: Bolognese - Al Famiglia Patalong
+Joe's Recipe: Bolognese - Alla Famiglia Patalong

 You will need